SofiaSSR/p5.quadrille.js/README.md

 * `clone()`: Performs a deep copy of the quadrille.
 May be used in conjunction with `reflect` & `rotate` to create different quadrille instances.
 [See the examples](#examples).
 * `add(quadrille, x, y)`: Adds passed `quadrille` at `(x, y)`.
 [See the examples](#examples).
 * `clear()`: Fills quadrille memory with 0's.

+* `changeNodes(coords, filler)`: coords is an array or a sigle  coordinate [x,y], replace what was in the coordinate with the given filler.

 # Examples